Kaz2024/Kaz2024/README.md

-- 👋 Hi, I’m @Kaz2024
+👋 Hi, I’m Kathey.
+A keen, motivated, junior software engineer with an ambition for a new career in the tech industry.
 - 👀 I’m interested in video editing and travelling.
-- 🌱 I’m currently learning to code as a beginner, still exploring !!
+- 🔍 Looking for opportunities in the tech industry as a Junior software Engineer.
 - 💞️ I’m looking to collaborate on new projects.
-- 📫 How to reach me on here!!
+- 📫 I'm reachable at kathey.qianlin.zhang@gmail.com

 <!---
 Kaz2024/Kaz2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.